Files

 FeatureReader

-The FeatureReader transformer can be used to read any FME-supported format of data.
+The FeatureReader transformer can read any FME-supported data format.
 The first use of this transformer is to simply read a dataset, just like a reader.
 The transformer is initiated by an incoming feature to read an existing dataset.
-It then returns the contents of the dataset as features.
-In other words, it is really doing the job of a Workbench reader, but in the transformation phase of the workspace.
-The initiator feature(s) can come from a reader, or from a Creator transformer.
+It then returns the dataset's contents as features.
+In other words, it is effectively acting as a Workbench reader during the workspace's transformation phase.
+The initiator feature(s) can come from a reader or from a Creator transformer.

 The second role of this transformer is to carry out spatial and non-spatial queries on the data being read.
-In this way, any format of data may be treated as if it were a database.
-For example, if the initiator feature is a polygon, the FeatureReader can be made to read point features from a selected dataset, where those points fall inside the incoming polygon.
+In this way, any data format can be treated as a database.
+For example, if the initiator feature is a polygon, the FeatureReader can be configured to read point features from a selected dataset whose points fall within the incoming polygon.

 Source Data